Video Shaping The Future: Eero Saarinen

 Two great tastes that taste great together!

-Eero Saarinen's influence on post-World War II design and architecture is an unmistakable part of the modern American psyche, reflecting a time of ambition and innovation.
+Eero Saarinen’s influence on post-World War II design and architecture are an unmistakable part of the modern American psyche, reflecting a time of ambition and innovation.

 From the futuristic vaults of the TWA Terminal at JFK Airport to Warren’s GM Tech Center to the eponymous tulip chair (One leg!
 What a concept!) to the 630-foot tall Gateway Arch in St. Louis, this Cranbrook alumni helped shape our country’s national image with his trail-blazing ideas and vision.

-A national traveling exhibit of Eero Saarinen's work made its North American debut at the Cranbrook Art Museum in mid-November and metromode's Tom Hendrickson was there.
-Click on the YouTube video below to catch the tour then check out last week's article, Why Cranbrook Matters.
+A national travelling exhibit of Eero Saarinen’s work made it’s North American debut at the Cranbrook Art Museum in mid-November and metromode’s Tom Hendrickson was there.
+Click on the YouTube video below to catch the tour then check out last week’s article, Why Cranbrook Matters.